Our Approach to COVID-19

 No, but we do everything we can to make testing simple.
 The costs for any tests taken between destinations or any additional tests needed if COVID is suspected within the group are to be paid by individual program participants and are not covered by Remote Year.
-Tests in most of our cities will vary from $25-$100 depending on if you would like an antigen or PCR test.
+Tests in most of our cities will vary from $5-$100 depending on if you would like an antigen or PCR test.
 We advise you to speak to your Travel Insurance company if you would like to reclaim any such costs.

 Do I need travel insurance to participate?

 Yes, we believe this is necessary to protect each program participant, and, in some instances, is required by some local governments.
 Travel and Health insurance, which covers COVID-19 related issues, is readily available and affordable.
 Remote Year can help connect you with a provider with options.
 You will be asked for proof of appropriate insurance before departure.

 I have to get tested before flying to my next destination.
 Is there a test option nearby?

 Yes, Remote Year will have testing options for those that need it in each destination so that the whole process is as seamless as possible.
 Often this can be booked via the Remote Year Marketplace.
 Details on how to do this will be provided at the appropriate time.

 Is COVID-19 a factor in what destinations Remote Year decides to visit?

 Yes, before selecting a destination, we look at a variety of factors related to safety and security, as well as the experience we can deliver for our community.
 We have seen that things can change with COVID, so if we believe the experience in one of our destinations will be compromised, or if the safety of our community is at an increased risk, we will implement one of our predetermined backup plans, which vary for any given situation and program.

 What sources of information are you using to inform your decisions?